phusion/passenger/doc/CloudLicensingConfiguration.txt.md

         bash# mkdir /var/lib/passenger-enterprise-usage

-    Ensure that it's owned by the user that PassengerHelperAgent runs as, and make it owner-accessible only:
+    Ensure that it's owned by the user that the core runs as, and make it owner-accessible only:

         bash# chown root: /var/lib/passenger-enterprise-usage
         bash# chmod 700 /var/lib/passenger-enterprise-usage